ds-horizon/dota/README.md

 ### DOTA CLI

 The DOTA CLI, located in the `cli` subdirectory, is a command-line tool that allows developers to interact with the DOTA server.
 For detailed information about the DOTA CLI, including installation instructions and usage details, please refer to the [DOTA CLI README](./cli/README.md).

+### DOTA Web

+The DOTA Web Dashboard, located in the `web` subdirectory, is a web-based management interface that provides a user-friendly way to manage your deployments, monitor metrics, and configure your DOTA environment.
+For detailed information about the DOTA Web Dashboard, including installation instructions and usage details, please refer to the [DOTA Web README](https://dota.dreamsportslabs.com/documentation/web/dashboard).

 ## 🛠️ Deployment Options